MASON980/Chechruz/README.md

 </br>

 A clone of T_t_i_.
 You have to stack the blocks to make full lines without letter the blocks stack up to the top of the screen.
 Not necessarily using 4 part blocks.
 Left/right to strafe block, up/down to rotate, space to speed up/next step.</br>
+This was made for education and what not, please don't sue.</br>
 </br>
 V1
 </br>